 Here are some types of housing and services you may consider for aging parents:

-- Senior Living Communities.
+Senior Living Communities.
 Many Senior Living Communities are located across the nation.
 Often these communities require an entry fee plus monthly rates.
 These communities often contain beautiful villas or manor homes and apartments with beautiful amenities and full menu of programs and activities to nourish the body, mind and spirit.
 National Church Residences has these communities in Ohio and Florida.
-These communities are typically privately paid.
+Our Senior Living communities are typically privately paid.

 Throughout the process of selecting a care option, be sure to ask many questions to determine if this is the right fit for your parent.
 The care option you choose should be comfortable for both you and your parent.